 The Inca Trail passes through 4200 meters of height, and it is likely that if your body has not gotten used to the altitude, you will have a hard time.
 Each organism is a world and reacts differently; you may not even notice it.

-They are the most logical measures, but they can make us have a wrong time without them.
+They are the most logical measures but can make us have a wrong time without them.

 Inca Trail Machu Picchu Peru 124504

-This advice is just if you go in the rainy season, but if so, although once again it seems obvious, it is one of the tips that can most help you reach a good port.
-In our case, we did the way under the almost constant rain, there were 04 drops, but the sensation of humidity is overwhe$lming, especially at night.
+This advice is just if you go in the rainy season, but if so, it seems obvious once again that it is one of the tips that can most help you reach a good port.
+In our case, we did the way under the almost constant rain, there were 04 drops, but the sensation of humidity was overwhelming, especially at night.

 When the moisture reaches the insulation, you lose the sleeping bag or spare clothes.
 If something that saps morale more than fatigue, it is humidity.
-Spending several days with wet clothes is one of the worst sensations there is, and once on the road, there is no way to dry anything.
+Spending several days with wet clothes is one of the worst sensations, and once on the road, there is no way to dry anything.

 Take your clothes in plastic bags inside your backpack and bring spare ponchos; you will appreciate them, do not hesitate.

 The road is long, don’t try to be the first.
-Hike in a group; it is easy to get on top and be the first.
-You have to be aware of your limits and not put all the meat on the grill in the first 10 km.
+Hike in a group; getting on top and being the first is easy.
+You must be aware of your limits and not put all the meat on the grill in the first 10 km.